 Thick film resistors are often required to operate in harsh environments.
-These include downhole applications, military applications, low-temperature environments and many industrial plant applications.
+These include downhole applications, military applications, low-temperature environments, specialist automotive applications and many industrial plant applications.

 In this post, we cover the impact harsh environments can have on thick film resistor performance.
 We also discuss some potential solutions.

 Environmental Damage To Resistor Components

 The main challenges found in extreme environments are high humidity, high (or low) temperatures and chemical elements.
 These factors can act alone or in combination.
 The worst-case result can be a component failure.
 Other issues include component interface failure, subtle performance changes or performance drift.

 A high moisture level environment can cause several problems.
 It can cause component failures and/or compromise the component/system board interface.
 Water ingress into the resistor package material can damage the resistor material, cause tracking or a short circuit.

 In extreme cases, water ingress can ‘pop’ a package if the component is subjected to a thermal cycling event.
 At the component/system board interface a high moisture environment can cause mould, metal migration and lead corrosion.

 Thermal issues and their impact on resistor performance are discussed elsewhere on this blog.
 High temperature can cause overheating of the thick film resistor element.
 This can affect resistor performance and long term resistance stability.
 Sometimes it can lead to component failure.
 Low temperature can damage the resistor packaging and cause lead and contact embrittlement.